bennettandrewm/guess_my_weight/README.md

 Wellness industry, valued at around $142 billion, has a plethora of systems, apps, and protocols to address this, yet it's still a problem.
 On a human level, we all know that managing our weight is both critical to health and happiness but also incredible challenging.
 The average person has dieted over 6 times in their life, according to a survey by the Mayo Clinic.
-There's a demand among users as well as a basic human earn to feel in control of our health.
-Creating additional, more intuitive tools to manage weight loss is a vast importance.
+There's a demand among consumers as well as a basic human yearn to feel in control of our health.
+Creating additional, more intuitive tools to manage weight loss is critically important.

-In this model, we focus on a small short term goals to determine if daily diet, exercise, and sleep goals can impact your weigh-in the next day.
-To simplify this task, we'll utilize binary prediction, either weight loss or weight gain, to determine if the sum of these daily habits to determine how they predicted this binary outcome.
+In this model, we focus on the impact of small, short term goals (daily diet, exercise, and sleep) on next-day weigh-ins.
+To simplify this task, we utilize binary prediction, either weight loss or weight gain, to determine if the sum of these daily habits predict this binary outcome.
 <br />[return to TOC](#table-of-contents-TOC)

 ## Data Understanding
 The data source for this analysis is my personal health information.
-That data was download from my smart device to a local setting, where it was pre-processed, formatted, and uploaded to [Kaggle](https://www.kaggle.com/datasets/andrewmbennett/guess-my-weight-4-25) to made available pubically.
-You can also find it in this github repository.
+That data was download from my smart device to a local setting, where it was pre-processed, formatted, and uploaded to [Kaggle](https://www.kaggle.com/datasets/andrewmbennett/guess-my-weight-4-25) for public use.
+It can also be found in this github repository.
 Follow [instructions](#github-repository) below.
 <br />[return to TOC](#table-of-contents-TOC)

 The data can be found in the following locations: